-This can also be referred to as a slow cooker silverside depending on where you live in the world.
+This type of dish can also be referred to as a slow cooker silverside depending on where you live in the world.
 Despite the different name, they are the same dish.

 There are plenty of side dishes that go well with this corned beef.
 If you have another slow cooker or crock pot lying around, then something like the cheesy hash brown casserole is a fantastic dish to try out.
 Another side dish that goes great with this is some cauliflower cheese!
 It requires a little bit of prep and cooking time but is totally worth it.

 Personally, I love to have some crunchy roast potatoes and some gravy with this delicious beef.
-As I mention in the cooking tips below you can add vegetables to the slow cooker but I find that the vinegar often adds a bit of an odd flavour to them.
+As I mentioned in the cooking tips below, you can add vegetables to the slow cooker, but I find that the vinegar often adds a bit of an odd flavor to them.